-NOAA line offices and programs should pursue commercial data buys to supplement its foundational observations to the extent possible within financial constraints and should conduct market research to consider the following conditions prior to substituting foundational observations with commercial data:
+NOAA line offices and programs should pursue commercial data buys to supplement their foundational observations to the extent possible within financial constraints and risk tolerance.
+NOAA programs are encouraged to conduct market research to consider the following conditions prior to making the decision to supplement foundational observations with commercial data:

-- a) Changes in the macro-economic environment (e.g., would a recession or inflation drive a particular supplier out of the market?) - b) Reliance on private equity (e.g., how long has the supplier been relying on private equity funding to sustain operations?) - c) Transparency of supply chains (e.g., does NOAA understand potential supply chain risks the supplier may face, especially for components manufactured overseas?) - d) Susceptibility to natural disasters (e.g., can the supplier's infrastructure be impacted by natural disasters such as floods, hurricanes, earthquakes?) - e) Production scalability and capacity (e.g., is the supplier able to scale up, and maintain, observing platform production rates to meet NOAA's requirements?
+- a) Changes in the macro-economic environment (e.g., would a recession or inflation drive a particular supplier out of the market?) - b) Reliance on private equity (e.g., how long has the supplier been relying on private equity funding to sustain operations?) - c) Risk of data loss due to supplier market exit (e.g., how likely is loss of data availability due to the supplier exiting the market as a result of competition or default) - d) Transparency of supply chains (e.g., does NOAA understand potential supply chain risks the supplier may face, especially for components manufactured overseas?) - d) Susceptibility to natural disasters (e.g., can the supplier's infrastructure be impacted by natural disasters such as floods, hurricanes, earthquakes?) - f) Production scalability and capacity (e.g., is the supplier able to scale up, and maintain, observing platform production rates to meet NOAA's requirements?
 Does the supplier have sufficient capability to deliver observations with adequate margin in their operations?
-Is there a risk for the supplier to exit the market or reprioritize assets towards other and potentially more profitable business lines?) - f) Demand fluctuations (e.g., is NOAA the only customer for the supplier or do they supply other private or public customers?
-Do the other customers provide a stable base?) - g) Suppliers of observations (e.g., are there multiple suppliers of observations for NOAA to mitigate the risk of a single provider going out of business?)
+Is there a risk for the supplier to exit the market or reprioritize assets towards other and potentially more profitable business lines?) - g) Demand fluctuations (e.g., is NOAA the only customer for the supplier or do they supply other private or public customers?
+Do the other customers provide a stable base?) - h) Suppliers of observations (e.g., are there multiple suppliers of observations for NOAA to mitigate the risk of a single provider going out of business?)

-- h) Product evolution (e.g., does the supplier have the capability to improve and evolve the observational baseline to meet changing requirements?) - Cyber-security (e.g., do the suppliers' digital systems and communications technologies follow industry (e.g., ISO) or governmental standards (e.g., NIST) in securing their capabilities?) - j) Data sensitivity (e.g., have CUI or Sensitive PII data buys been reviewed to ensure that data is sourced from platforms that will ensure Privacy, civil rights, and civil liberties, and that confidentiality is maintained for these sensitive datasets?) - k) Data use and sharing rights (e.g., does NOAA have the ability to share the data with its contractors for evaluation and improving our operations, for any commercial data procured to substitute foundational observations?) (see section 7)
+- i) Product evolution (e.g., does the supplier have the capability to improve and evolve the observational baseline to meet changing requirements?) - j) Cybersecurity (e.g., do the suppliers' digital systems and communications technologies follow industry (e.g., ISO) or governmental standards (e.g., NIST) in securing their capabilities?) - k) Data sensitivity (e.g., have CUI or Sensitive PII data buys been reviewed to ensure that data is sourced from platforms that will ensure Privacy, civil rights, and civil liberties, and that confidentiality is maintained for these sensitive datasets?) - Data use and sharing rights (e.g., does NOAA have the ability to share the data with its contractors for evaluation and improving our operations, for any commercial data procured to supplement foundational observations?) (see section 7)